Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 Is it possible to receive simultaneous study grants?

-Can I accept a position for student assistants („HIWI“) or do a paid internship at Heidelberg University while receiving a Hans-Peter Wild Talent Scholarship?
+Is it possible to take up / carrying out a gainful employment (e.g. a position as student assistant („HIWI“) or a paid internship) while receiving a Hans-Peter Wild Talent Scholarship?

-Scholarship recipients are required to concentrate on the purpose of the scholarship.
+Generally scholarship holders are required to concentrate on the purpose of the scholarship.
 Taking up gainful employment is only permitted if it does not impair the achievement of the scholarship purpose.
 As a rule, this requirement is deemed to be met if the time required for one or more gainful employments does not exceed a quarter of the monthly working hours of a full-time job.
+This means you cannot accept a gainful employment requiring more time without first requesting a leave of absence from the scholarship in advance and in due time for the relevant period (full months).

 Do I have to pay back the scholarship later?